What is Resilience Planning?

 What are the goals of Roanoke’s Flood Resilience Plan?

-- Identify natural hazards and vulnerabilities, particularly as they relate to the most at-risk portions of the community
+- Identify natural hazards and vulnerabilities, especially those for the most at-risk portions of the community.

 Who are the Project Partners?